 She is replacing Royal Iris which was finally taken out of service at the end of March.
 Currently the Mersey Ferries commuter services and river cruises are being undertaken by the remaining ferry Snowdrop.

-A target date for Royal Daffodil’s introduction into service has been set for June but first the vessel must undergo sea trials and it looks likely they will begin this week, according to a social media post by a heritage group.
+A target date for Royal Daffodil’s introduction into service has been set for later this year but first the vessel must undergo sea trials and they will begin this week.

 READ MORE: GPH paid £12.5m to take over Liverpool’s cruise terminal